Shmew/Fable.MaterialUI.Icons/README.md

 2. Run `yarn upgrade --latest`
 3. Run `./fake.cmd build -t BuildTest`
 4. Check the HTML file in the `output` folder to verify that all icons render correctly
-5. Update the version number in `src/Fable.MaterialUI.Icons/Fable.MaterialUI.Icons.fsproj`
+5. Update the version number and release notes in `src/Fable.MaterialUI.Icons/Fable.MaterialUI.Icons.fsproj`
 6. Commit, tag (to trigger release from AppVeyor), and push